 Your physician will review your previous test results, and may use them and/or may order new tests.
 We occasionally need to schedule follow-up X-rays, laboratory studies or biopsies.
 If so, these studies will be discussed with you at the time of your visit.

 Most cancer treatment takes place in outpatient facilities and does not require overnight hospital stays.
 You should not expect to be admitted to the hospital on the day of your first visit.
 Your doctor will give you more specific information based on your individual treatment plan.

-See the UMHS Patient Visitor Guide for more information about how to get here, what to bring, etc.
+See the For Patients web section for more information about how to get here, what to bring, etc.